Crime Victims Specialist 2 Spanish Language - Grade 18

 Please note: qualifications for this position may be subject to change.
 If substitutions for education and/or experience are allowed, this information would be available on the announcement.

-On or before the date of the examination, the candidate must be a qualified employee of the New York State Office of Victim Services and have had three months of permanent competitive or 55-b/55-c service as either a:
+For employees of New York State, on or before the date of the examination, you must be a qualified employee of the Office of Victim Services and have had three months of permanent competitive, non-competitive NY HELPS*, or 55-b/55-c service as either:

-A. Crime Victims Specialist Trainee, Crime Victims Specialist 1, or Crime Victims Specialist 1 (Spanish Language);
+A. a Crime Victims Specialist Trainee, Crime Victims Specialist 1, or Crime Victims Specialist 1 (Spanish Language);

-B. Program Aide, Program Aide (Spanish Language), Agency Program Aide, or Agency Program Aide (Spanish Language).
+B. a Program Aide or Program Aide (Spanish Language)***.

 For informational purposes only, click on the examination number(s) listed below to see the current or previous examination(s) that are used to fill this title.